Introduction

 Service Integrations

 Service integrations actively invoke remote systems or repositories to perform tasks.
 The results of these activities can be placed in the CafeX workspace either as raw data (in tables) or as assets.
-Service integrations connect CafeX applications via workflows to one or more of 100s of available integrations to services exposed by AWS, Microsoft, Google and other vendors.
+Service integrations connect CafeX applications via workflows to one or more of hundreds of available integrations to services exposed by AWS, Microsoft, Google, and other vendors.
 Workflows are triggered either by manual action in your application or by life cycle events on the workspace and its content.

 User Interface

 Most applications built on the CafeX platform have user interaction at their core and as such its key to design a user interface that supports their flows in the most efficient manner.
-CafeX provides a rich interface builder capabilities that allows you to drag and drop components into an application, connecting them to data sources, integrations and other platform capabilities all within the same tool.
+CafeX provides a rich interface builder capabilities that allows you to drag and drop components into an application, connecting them to data sources, integrations, and other platform capabilities all within the same tool.

 User interface design is tightly linked to the use cases described above and is often an iterative process of design, followed by user testing, followed by refinement.
 The CafeX tooling makes refinement and re-imagining of your user interface an easy and natural process.